 Social Media and Its Role in Mental Health

-Social media hasn’t been all its cracked up to be these days with it having serious side effects on some users.
-With sources coming out stating “social media is damaging to the mental health,” why do members still use it?
+Social media hasn’t lived up to the hype with scientific studies indicating bad side effects for some users.
+With sources coming out stating it is “damaging to the mental health,” why do members still use it?
 Are there any positive effects of social media on mental health?
 Should we be worried about these results?
 Today, we will take a deeper look at the correlation between social media and mental health.

 Negative Aspects of Social Media & Mental Health

-Some of the negative aspects that were found in studies show a link between time spent scrolling through social media apps and negative body image.
-This can be traced back to comments online from others or even jealousy brewed from others’ pictures.
-On social networks, you are fully exposed to the world if you post it.
-This can put you in a spotlight you didn’t necessarily want and based on your privacy settings anyone can comment on your post.
-Another study shows that receiving a high number of likes on photos showed increased activity in the reward center of the brain.
-So every time you get a like, it makes you feel a little happier, causing you to devote a few more minutes to the social network drawing you in.
+Some of the negative aspects found in studies show a link between time spent scrolling through social apps and negative body image.
+This finding might correlate back to comments online from others or even jealousy brewed from others’ pictures.
+If you post something on social networks, your content remains exposed to the world.
+Doing so can put you in a spotlight you didn’t necessarily want.
+If your privacy settings allow it, anyone can comment on your post.
+Another study shows that receiving a high number of likes on photos showed increased activity in the brain’s reward center.
+So, each time you get a like, it makes you feel a little happier, causing you to devote a few more minutes to the social network drawing you in.

 Positive Aspects of Social Media and Mental Health

 Social media doesn’t have all negative results.
 Some of those who suffer from social awkwardness or anxiety find it easier to communicate over the web, making it easier for them to learn to interact.
-Others are able to meet those who are more like-minded and find someone who is similar to them, which could’ve been harder in real life.
+Others can meet those who are more like-minded and find someone similar to them, which could’ve been harder in real life.
 Just as social networking can cause personal humiliation, it can be the motivation that gets you going.
-Following accounts who share positive quotes, photos, and posts can always get you pumped up for the day.
-Following positive people can make you get out more or even make you try harder to work on yourself.
+Following accounts that share positive quotes, photos, and posts can always get you pumped up for the day.
+Following positive people can make you get out more or even get you to try harder to work on yourself.

 At the end of the day, the negatives and positives can be balanced out by limiting time on social media.
 Don’t get drawn in for too long, and if you recognize signs of poor mental health problems, log off.
-You don’t need social media to enjoy life, but if you have a couple minutes to kill, hop on.
+You don’t need social media to enjoy life, but if you have a few minutes to spend there, hop on.

 Get affordable health insurance quotes by clicking here.